NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 There is no requirement to be able to query the catalog zone via recursive nameservers.
 Implementations of catalog zones MUST ignore and MUST NOT assume or require NS records at the apex.
 However, at least one is still required so that catalog zones are syntactically correct DNS zones.
-A single NS RR with an NSDNAME field containing the absolute name "invalid." is RECOMMENDED [@!RFC2606].
+A single NS RR with a NSDNAME field containing the absolute name "invalid." is RECOMMENDED [@!RFC2606].

 ## Catalog Zone Schema Version